‘The Walking Dead’ Season 7: Andrew Lincoln Says ‘The Band Is Back’

 Walking Dead fans are tired of Rick Grimes and his group being targets for Negan and his bullying.
 Many have found the plot of Season 7 slow moving and tiring.
-They miss the old Rick.
+They miss the old Rick Grimes.
 They miss his fire, determination, and leadership.
 Well, Andrew Lincoln has good news.
 He says that the last half of this season of The Walking Dead will be much different from the first half.
 The characters we’ve come to love and root for have found their strength again, and it will result in eight episodes that are more lighthearted and are much closer to all the things fans love and have missed for several episodes.

 The actor spoke with Entertainment Weekly recently and told them that levity and a sense of freedom will make a return in 7B.